 Live TV Recording for Local Channels

-According to Sling TV, you most customers will be able to record local channels through the service’s cloud DVR.
+According to Sling TV, most customers will be able to record local channels through the service’s cloud DVR.
 However, if you’re pairing Sling TV with digital OTA equipment, any channels you receive with OTA antennas (such as ABC or CBS) cannot be recorded to Sling TV’s cloud DVR.

 Although Sling TV does not have many details about it, there may be some additional recording restrictions on your local networks as well.
 Some sports broadcasts may block recording, for example, while there may be some recordings that disallow fast-forwarding through commercials.